ahlstromcj/seq66/README.md

                 velocities in the pattern editor's data pane.
 Improved velocity-change undo.
             *   Fixed an error preventing changing the "background" pattern.
+        *   Issue #111: Adding support, as much as possible, for editing storing, and displaying time signature.
         *   Enhanced port-mapping to prompt the user about issues and allow for an immediate remap-and-restart.
 Lots of fixes!
         *   Added 'o' keystroke to seqroll to toggle recording ('r' already